-During the April 2016 school holidays Graham, James and I walked the Three Capes Track.
+During the April 2016 school holidays Graham, James and I took time away from Tin Dragon Cottages to walk the Three Capes Track.
 After a bicycle accident (serious knee re-arrangement) in 2015 I needed a goal to get up and about again, and this was it!
 But like all resolutions Graham and I fell short of our fitness goal.
 Life always seems to get in the way of all good resolutions, doesn’t it?

 Did I mention that I was lucky to be the winner of the Three Capes Track Facebook promotion?
 We were reimbursed for two tickets ($792)!